oril1234/Chat-Application-Server/README.md

 6. block and unblock users by others.

 The server consists of 4 layers:
 1. Main - The module that is the first to receive API calls.
-It communicates using both HTTP and websocket protocols.
+It communicates with clients using both HTTP and Websocket protocols.
+The Websocket connection is implemented using the library socket.io.
-2. Routes layer - The modules the HTTP requests are referred to from the main module
+2. Routers layer - The modules the HTTP requests are referred to from the main module
 3. Business Logic Layer - The modules in which the HTTP requests are processed, and then directed to the data access layers.
 4. Data access layers - The modules that are called by the business logic modules in order to directly connect with Mongo Data base and JSON place holder web service